open-traits-network/open-traits-network.github.io/_datasets/README.md

 2. contributor fills out the dataset registration form provided in the dataset registration issue template.
 This template is managed at [.github/ISSUE_TEMPLATES/register-dataset.md](../../../tree/master/.github/ISSUE_TEMPLATE/register-dataset.md)
 3. contributor submits the issue
 4. OTN editor reviews the registration request, asking for information if needed via issue.
-5. on approval, OTN editor creates a new dataset file
+5. on approval, OTN editor creates a new dataset file and commits/pushes the changes to the OTN registry repository.
+6. OTN editors verifies that the new addition is accessible via https://opentraits.org .
-6. OTN editor notifies contributor via issue comment.
+6. OTN editor notifies contributor via issue comment and includes a OTN link to the new addition.
 7. OTN editor closes issue

 If you'd like to improve the registration process, please open an issue and make suggestions.